fashion glossary

 Bermuda shorts

-Also called dress shorts or walking shorts.
+They are also called dress shorts or walking shorts.
 Bermuda Shorts are a style of knee-length, semi-casual shorts.
 Bermuda shorts can be worn with or without the cuffs.
 The name is taken from Bermuda, where short trousers were once thought appropriate for business and military personnel owing to the heat.

 Breton Stripe